 You can find all coming competitions in Sweden on the page Upcoming competitions here on our website.

 You can find all the information about the competition's WCA page, which is also where you can register.
-Note that you need to create a WCA account to register.
+Note that you need to create an account on the WCA website before you can register.

-Also don't forget to register as a SveKub member to enjoy a 25% discount on registration fees, and also support us.
+Also don't forget to register as a SveKub member to enjoy a 25% discount on registration fees, and also support us (the membership is free!).

 How do competitions work?

-The WCA Regulations are what determine how competitions operate.
-As a competitor you should read the regulations to understand how the competition process works, avoid time penalties, and more.
+The WCA Regulations govern how competitions are run.
+As a competitor you should be familiar with the regulations so that you know the competition procedures, can avoid time penalties, etc.

 To aid new competitors there is also a Competitor Tutorial which summarizes the regulations and explain the competition process.